xrdocs/ncs5500/_tutorials/introducing-nc57-mpa-2d4h-s.md

 | QDD-2x100G | 100G or 4x25G |
 | 100G or 4x25G | QDD-2x100G |

-ZR and ZRP is in the roadmap.
+400G-ZR/ZR+ Transponder and Nx100G Muxponder modes are in the roadmap..
 Contact your Cisco representative if you need more details.

 ### In 400Gbps Mode